Your strategy is sound. Your organisation isn’t ready for it.

 Seven questions that reveal whether your organisation is ready for change

-2. Can managers explain what the strategy means for their teams?
+- Can your managers explain what the strategy means for their team, in their own words, not in boardroom jargon?

-3. What has changed in recent months that makes this transformation genuinely urgent?
+- What has changed in recent months that means this transformation now really demands attention?

-If so, are you actively listening to them?
+- Is there anyone who openly criticises the strategy?
+If so, are you listening to them?
 If not, why not?

-7. If this transformation has not succeeded in two years’ time, what is the most likely reason?
+- If this transformation hasn’t succeeded in two years’ time, what is the most likely reason?
+And what are you already doing about it?

 How do you increase the likelihood of a successful transformation?